ravi-kumar7/documentation/docs/bank-connect/webhook.md

 }
 ```

-Here, `progress` field can be `completed` or `failed`.
-In case of `failed`, `reason` field will specify the reason for failure.
+Here, the `progress` field can be `completed` or `failed`.
+In case the value is `failed`, `reason` field will specify the reason for failure.

-In case of failure in Net Banking mode, actual upload might not have happened as in case of wrong credentials entered by user, hence `statement_id` will be unavailable, and will be blank string `""`.
-Similarly in case of manual upload if `link_id` doesn't exists, its value will be `null`.
+In case of failure in Net Banking Mode, an actual upload might not have happened, as in case of wrong credentials entered by the user, hence `statement_id` will be unavailable, and will be a blank string `""`.
+Similarly in the case of manual upload if `link_id` doesn't exist, its value will be `null`.

-## Handling cases when webhook endpoint is down
+## Handling cases when the webhook endpoint is down
 In case the webhook endpoint is down or a webhook call was failed, you can have the polling mechanism as a backup.
 However, the polling mechanism requires you to have the `entity_id`.

 In case you just have the `link_id` you can also request for all the webhook payloads for a given `link_id` using the following API: